tiffanyadu/100-days-of-code-2/log.md

 **Today's Progress:** Started a tutorial on "How to Create a Turn-Based RPG" at Zenva Academy.

 **Thoughts:** Got so many ideas swirling in my mind right now - hopefully this type of game isn't too difficult to set up!
 I didn't get much done though because I started way too late in the evening.
 Need to make time for this either in the morning or immediately after work to avoid being too tired to focus.

+### Day 11: November 8, 2018

+**Today's Progress:** Continued with the same tutorial ("How to Create a Turn-Based RPG" at Zenva Academy) and completed Part 1.

+**Thoughts:** Ran into an issue with my player's walk cycle not animating properly when going left or right.
+Spent nearly an hour trying to troubleshoot it with no avail, so I'm feeling pretty frustrated.